w3c/wot-thing-description/README.md

 For example, instead of using "this serialization", use "a JSON-TD serialization".

+Also, assertions should ideally only constrain one item.
+Multiple constraints should be stated in separate sentences.

 Note that the above rendering process also assigns each table entry a unique ID and these are also listed in the table included in the implementation report.